 While there are alternative ways of resolving these disputes without court, there are still many reasons why probate litigation may ultimately be a favorable option, as in cases where there is sufficient compelling evidence that points to a court victory.
 In other situations, the parties involved in probate are simply unable to come to a common agreement and thus litigation may be the only option for resolution.
 An excellent San Jose estate planning lawyer can identify opportunities to help further your overall goals in probate court, and will act on those opportunities in order to achieve a satisfying outcome.

-WealthPLAN, PC provides top-quality probate litigation support, services and representation that are focused on getting results.
-The firm can utilize its resources to fully research your rights to assets including property, vehicles, retirement funds and many others, and determine the likelihood of success in court.
-They are whole-heartedly in your corner and will aggressively pursue all probate litigation matters in order to fulfill your needs as their client.
-They believe in your right to pursue the things that are important to you and will fight to see that you get it.
+WealthPLAN, PC, provides top-quality probate litigation support, services and representation that are focused on getting results.
+Our firm can utilize our resources to fully research your rights to assets including property, vehicles, retirement funds and many others, and can determine the likelihood of success in court.
+We are wholeheartedly in your corner and will aggressively pursue all probate litigation matters in order to fulfill your needs as our client.
+We believe in your right to pursue the things that are important to you and will fight to see that you get it.

 When Does Trust Litigation Occur?

-Since 1996, WealthPLAN, PC has served many clients throughout the greater-San Jose area in matters of trust litigation and has been able to successfully allow many beneficiaries’ trusts to remain protected from creditors and others who may attempt to make a claim.
-Additionally, the firm can give clients the advantage they need when seeking their legal rights from a trustee.
+Since 1996, WealthPLAN, PC, has served many clients throughout the greater-San Jose area in matters of trust litigation and has been able to successfully allow many beneficiaries’ trusts to remain protected from creditors and others who may attempt to make a claim.
+Additionally, our firm can give clients the advantage they need when seeking their legal rights from a trustee.

-WealthPLAN, PC focuses on results by working closely with their clients in order to organize and build a strategy for victory in court.
-Their team has nearly 30 years of experience in estate planning matters including trust litigation and may be able to provide you with the best legal support available.
+At WealthPLAN, PC, we focus on results by working closely with our clients in order to organize and build a strategy for victory in court.
+Our team has nearly 30 years of experience in estate planning matters including trust litigation and may be able to provide you with the best legal support available.